-That said, over the last 6 years he has established an equally impressive whale shark database to the one on manta rays built up by Andrea Marshall and is credited with personally identifying around 20% of the known world population of the species.
+That said, since then he has established an equally impressive whale shark database to the one on manta rays built up by Andrea Marshall and is credited with personally identifying around 20% of the known world population of the species.

 This data, together with aerial surveys by South Africa’s Natal Shark Board has shown that there is a very high concentration of whale sharks in the Tofo area of around 3 per square km, which means around 70-80 of them at any one time.